-Ganesh Chaturthi is on September 5 in 2016.
-Also known as Vinayaka Chavithi, it is one of the biggest festivals of Maharashtra and South India.
-It is celebrated as the birthday of Lord Ganesha or Vinayaka.
+Also known as Vinayaka Chaturthi, it is one of the biggest festivals of Maharashtra and South India.
 Lord Ganesha’s devotees also call him Ganpati and Vighnaharta with love and respect.
-Because of different names of Lord Ganesha, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Vinayak Chaturthi, Ganesh Utsav and Ganesh Chauth.
+Because of different names of Lord Ganesha, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Ganesh Utsav and Ganesh Chauth.

-Lord Ganesha is the son of Maa Parvati and Lord Shiva.
+Lord Ganesha is the son of Goddess Parvati and Lord Shiva.
 He is the lord of prosperity, wisdom, and good fortune.
-He is also called “Vighnaharta” (remover of all troubles) and thus, people worship him before starting any auspicious work or business.
-Through this article on Ganesha Chaturthi 2016, let’s read more about Ganpati and the rituals and customs of Vinayaka Chavithi.
+He is also called “Vighnaharta” (remover of all troubles) and thus, people worship him before starting any auspicious work or any new venture.
+Through this article on Ganesha Chaturthi, let’s read more about Lord Ganpati and the rituals and customs of Vinayaka Chaturthi

-Before celebrating Vinayagar Chaturthi or Ganesh Chaturthi in 2016, let’s first discuss about the legends associated with this festival of Vinayaka Chavithi.
+Before celebrating Vinayagar Chaturthi or Ganesh Chaturthi, let’s first discuss about the legends associated with this festival of Vinayaka Chaturthi.

-After some time, all the gods came there and attacked Ganesha, but he defeated them all.
-After this, Lord Shiva thrashed down Ganesha’s head in anger.
+After some time, all the Gods came there and attacked Lord Ganesha, but he defeated them all.
+After this, Lord Shiva thrashed down Lord Ganesha’s head in anger.

 Maa Parvati became very angry and she demanded her child (Ganpati) to be brought back to life.
-By seeing Parvati in anger, Lord Shiva promised her that he will restore their child’s life.
+By seeing Goddess Parvati in anger, Lord Shiva promised her that he will restore their child’s life.
 All Gods started searching for a head.
 Their search ended with an elephant’s head.
-Lord Shiva fixed that elephant’s head on Ganesha’s body and brought him back to life.
-Lord Ganesha or Vinayaka is the “Vighnaharta” for demons and “Vighnaharta” for gods and his devotees.
+Lord Shiva fixed that elephant’s head on his body and brought him back to life.
+Lord Ganesha or Vinayaka is the “Vighnaharta” for demons and “Vighnaharta” for Gods and his devotees.

-Its always good to talk about the history of a festival before celebrating it.
-Therefore, before celebrating Ganesh Chaturthi in 2016, let us understand the real significance of this day.
+It's always good to talk about the history of a festival before celebrating it.
+Therefore, before celebrating Ganesh Chaturthi, let us understand the real significance of this day.